-GUJCET Exam Pattern 2026 - GSEB has uploaded the GUJCET 2026 exam pattern on the official website, gsebservice.org.
-Candidates should refer to the exam pattern of GUJCET while preparing for the test.
-It includes details about the Gujarat CET marking scheme, mode of exam, duration of test, types of questions, total number of questions and more.
+GUJCET Exam Pattern 2026 - GSEB has released the exam pattern of GUJCET 2026 on the official website, gsebservice.org.
+Aspirants need to go through the exam pattern of GUJCET 2026 while preparing for the test.
+The Gujarat CET marking scheme, mode of exam, duration of test, types of questions, total number of questions and more are provided in the Gujarat CET test pattern.
 The GUJCET exam will consist of 120 questions - 40 each from Physics, Chemistry and Mathematics.
 Paper 1 is for physics and chemistry, while Paper 2 is for Maths.
 For every incorrect answer, there will be a negative marking of 0.25 in GUJCET 2026.
 The GUJCET 2026 exam will be held on March 29, 2026.
-Read this article for more information about the GUJCET exam pattern 2026.

 The authority will conduct the test in offline (Pen & paper-based test) mode.
 Students must check the GUJCET 2026 exam syllabus and paper pattern together to prepare for the entrance test.
 By knowing the GUJCET paper pattern, candidates can gain insight into the question paper and prepare accordingly.
 Practising the GUJCET 2026 sample papers will provide an added benefit for the candidates.
 Candidates can check the GUJCET 2026 exam pattern provided on this page.